alphagov/government-service-design-manual/service-manual/agile/running-retrospectives.md

 You can use this template for your retrospectives.
 It’s based on a team of 8 to 10 and covers a 2-week sprint.
 90 minutes is a reasonable amount of time to use for this scope and amount of people.

-Each of the activities is timeboxed (has deadlines), and it’s your facilitator’s job to make sure that your team stick to this.
+Each of the activities is timeboxed (has a set time it will run for), and it’s your facilitator’s job to make sure that your team stick to this.

 Build in about 10% ‘shuffle time’ to move between activities to make sure it doesn’t overrun.